-Record-keeping
+1.8 Record-keeping

 Any member of staff, visitor or volunteer who has a concern about a pupil's welfare or receives a disclosure of abuse will make an accurate record, as soon as possible, noting what was said or seen, putting the event into context and giving the full date, time and location.
-Where possible this will be noted on CPOMS or, for MDSA's / Cleaners, using a (pink) Safeguarding and Child Protection Concern Form
+Where possible this will be noted on CPOMs.